Dhracko/silverwing-solace/README.md

 * Opera Version 68.0.3618.46

 ### Issues and resolutions
-* when running some of the jquery scripts where giving me errors like the "getJSON" command would come back as not a command.
+* When running some of the jquery scripts where giving me errors like the "getJSON" command would come back as not a command.
 I fixed the problem by loading the google full script instead of https://cdnjs.cloudflare.com scripts.

 * When I created the list of members, there were 50 members so the list was too long.
 I had to create a pagination system, which in itself creates a second problem as the list won't load-up with the page until the page 1 button is clicked.
 At the end I created page 1 to load with the document.

 * On creating the events page from the template, the background images will only cover the middle.
 I found 2 solutions as the image is big enough I could place it on the first div at the edge and it will cover the whole page.
 Second option which i went for, i place the same image in the 3 column and kept the opacity on the sides one so give a 3D sensation of the page.